-Before I get into the nitty gritty, I should confess that there are some things I wish I could change about this DIY holiday project.
-In my mind, I originally envisioned a more simplified tree (like a cookie-cutter shape – really simple), but on a whim I decided for a little more realism.
+Before I get into the nitty gritty, I should confess that there are some things I wish I could change about this DIY plywood Christmas tree.
+I originally envisioned a more simplified tree (like a cookie-cutter shape – really simple), but on a whim I decided for a little more realism.
 The top was looking good and I got cocky.
 Then it started to get windy (I was working outside) and this giant sheet of plywood acted like a sail.
 I was flailing.
 I started to rush and then the tree got a bit thick in the middle and then I tried to thin it out but made it look a little wibbly-wobbly.
 I still think the idea is cute so that’s why I wanted to share it but, if I’m being honest, I don’t love my wonky tree.
 If you’re going to make your own DIY plywood Christmas tree, I suggest a simpler shape, not so fat in the middle like mine, haha.

-It was simple enough to make: I grabbed a full sheet of plywood (any size will do), lightly sanded it smooth to the touch and then sketched out approximately where the tree silhouette would be so I could decide where I’d like the pegs.
-The pegs are just a length of wood dowel that we chopped into 3″ lengths.
+I grabbed a full sheet of plywood (any size will do), lightly sanded it smooth to the touch and then sketched out approximately where the tree silhouette would be so I could decide where I’d like the pegs.
+The pegs are just a length of wood dowel that Handy Hubby and I chopped into 3″ lengths.
 We lightly sanded the rough edges smooth and affixed them each with wood glue before doing any staining or painting.

 On the subject of faux tress, I’ve gotten a few questions about the sparkly trees in the background of some of my photos.
 They are flocked trees (4 foot and 6 foot heights) from Canadian Tire and they come pre-wired with lights.
 They come apart for easy storage and transport, which is convenient.

 I think that they looked best unadorned, but I did try hanging some ornaments on them too and they work nicely to display just a few special ones.